 Computer-Video Integration I • 4 CR

 Covers the operation of computer animation software to create function animations and the use of linear and non-linear editor systems.
-Prerequisite: Acceptance into Production Assistant Certificate Program.
+Prerequisite: Acceptance into Advanced Video Program and permission of instructor.

 Production Practicum II • 4 CR